Blog

 Augmented reality (AR) and virtual reality (VR) are transforming how students interact with educational content, creating immersive learning experiences that were impossible just a few years ago.

-Immersive learning with VR: Students can:
+Immersive learning with VR

 • Virtually travel to historical and geographical places

-• Explore the human body from inside
+• Explore the human body from within

-• Experience historical events as if present
+• Experience historical events as if they were present

 • Manipulate complex 3D objects (molecules, structures, machines)